Ryo-N7/Ryo-N7.github.io/_posts/2018-10-04-visualize-weather-in-japan.md

 loadfonts(device = "win")
 ```

-Tokyo Average Temperature Heatmap (1876-2016)
+Tokyo Average Temperature Heat map (1876-2016)
 ---------------------------------------------

 Back in July, at the height of the summer heatwave, I came across [this](https://toyokeizai.net/sp/visual/tko/temperature/) visualization by Toyo Keizai News on Twitter.
 Interestingly they provided a `.json` file of the data so I wanted to try recreating this in R!

-On one hand, we could just use the `JMAStats` package that I mentioned earlier to grab the data ourselves but since I had never dealt with `.JSON` data before I felt it was as good time as any to finally dive into it.
+On one hand, we could just use the `jmastats` package that I mentioned earlier to grab the data ourselves but since I had never dealt with `.JSON` data before I felt it was as good time as any to finally dive into it.
 Also, why go through the trouble if you already have the data sitting right there for you?

 Let's go through what we have to do.
 First, use the `read_json()` function from the `jsonlite` package to read in the data.
 Then, set the names for each vector with the year it corresponds to.
 Oddly some of the temperature values are factors so we need to change them into numeric.
-Then using another mapper function, we assign a new `year` variable to each of the "temperature per year" dataframes with their respective years.
-Basically we're bringing the year label we created for each list into an explicit value in the single (combined) dataframe that we map as the output.
+Then using another mapper function, we assign a new `year` variable to each of the "temperature per year" data frames with their respective years.
+Basically we're bringing the year label we created for each list into an explicit value in the single (combined) data frame that we map as the output.

 ``` r
 tokyo_his_temp <- jsonlite::read_json("../data/temperature.json", simplifyVector = TRUE)